gregcotten/pylut/README.md

 # pylut

-Builds, modifies, visualizes, and converts 3D LUTs from popular .cube and .3dl formats.
+A python module that builds, modifies, visualizes, and converts 3D LUTs from popular .cube and .3dl formats.
+The end goal for this module is to remove the obfuscation from proprietary LUT formats and provide a way to programmatically manipulate LUTs.

 ## Installation